petervarkoly/Ionic2-Calendar/README.md

 `npm install ionic6-calendar --save`
 version 2.0.x is also published as Ionic7-Calendar package name.
 So could also run
 `npm install ionic7-calendar --save`
+version 2.5.x is also published as Ionic8-Calendar package name.
+So could also run
+`npm install ionic8-calendar --save`

 <font color=red>**NOTE: Starting from Version 1.0.x, the underlying implementaion is based on Swiper instead of IonSlides, so also needs to install Swiper dependency.**</font>
 - Install swiper dependency